TylorS/reginn/README.md

 feature large imperative classes, which are bad for reusability.
 Many of them introduces many new syntaxes that you have to learn and all are based around the way you format strings.
 As you know, that is a recipe for disaster.
-Commander also forces the intermixing of where you declare your application’s intent and where side effects exist that leads to poor separation of concerns and testability.
+Many alternatives also force the intermixing of where you declare your application’s intent and where side effects exist that leads to poor separation of concerns and testability.